 Elephants will be released in 2,500-acre habitat in northeastern Florida

 Thirty elephants will be released in the northeastern Florida refuge, owned by philanthropists Mark and Kimbra Walter, as soon as it is ready.
 The first arrivals are expected in 2021.
-(Photos of some of the elephants can be accessed here and a video rendering of the new habitat can be found on YouTube.
+(A video rendering of the new habitat can be found on YouTube.
 Credit: White Oak Conservation)

 “Elephants are majestic and intelligent animals, and they are in dire need,” Kimbra Walter said.
 “For too long, humans have decimated the native habitats, poached, and removed these animals from their natural home.”